fhajji/sodium-wrapper/README.md

 * Update to newest libsodium (in progress).
 * Add wrappers to missing libsodium calls (in progress).
-* Try to turn it into a header-only wrapper (in progress).
 * Change API to lower case to make it more C++17, STL- and Boost-ish (in progress).
 * Change API to reflect more faithfully libsodium's C-API naming scheme.
 * Add wrappers to new 1.0.14+ streaming API (done).